AStcherbinine/omegapy/docs/data_visualization.md

 !!! danger "Important"
     The data in `mask_list` and `data_list` (if used) must be in the same order as `omega_list`.
-    Otherwise, if the dimensions of the content of all lists do not match, an `ValueError` will be raised.
+    Otherwise, if the dimensions of the content of all lists do not match, a `ValueError` will be raised.

 ~~~python